© Crown copyright 2021

-Our UK HPI data is presented at national, regional, county and at borough or metropolitan district level.
-When you start typing in the name of an area a drop down list of available options will appear.
-You need to select the option from that drop down to start the search.
+Our UK HPI data is presented at national, regional, county and borough or metropolitan district level.
+When you start typing the name of an area a drop-down list of available locations will appear.
+Select the preferred location from the list to start your search.

 If you are unsure of the areas available for reporting on, use the map icon to view the different areas available.

 You can compare up to 5 locations using the comparison tool.